Baht, Bitcoin & Blockchain: Thailand’s regulatory and industry update 2021

 2019 II: SEC deputy secretary-general Tipsuda Thavaramara told the Bangkok Post in an exclusive interview: “If the token’s underlying asset is deemed to be securities as defined under the Securities and Exchange Act, it will continue to be governed under the Act even if it is issued via a digital process.
 If, however, the token is not deemed as having securities features, it will be governed by the digital asset royal decree.”
 As a consequence, digital asset exchanges, brokerage firms, dealers, and ICO portal service providers seemed to be excluded from security tokens, STOs and other securities businesses.
 Whether this is the final stance of the SEC on the digital asset royal decree, time will tell.

-Professional services in Thailand’s and international FinTech sectors
+Professional services for Thailand’s and international crypto industries

 PUGNATORIUS Ltd. provides Thai and foreign investors and stakehodlers solid and realistic advice on Thailand’s regulatory framework and cross-border opportunities in digital asset business and ICO/STO projects.
 The law firm has been from the beginning one of the few pioneers and industry-makers in Thailand’s industry 5.0 markets.
 Backed by a broad overview and unique experiences with crypto exchanges, ICOs, trading, brokerage, and mining ventures, a solid working relationship with Thailand’s SEC, and the tax structuring know-how for cross-border ventures, the Bangkok law firm offers comprehensive support to successfully accomplish blockchain-linked businesses in Thailand and abroad.